Opinion | Trump’s latest madness may herald large-scale GOP collapse

 Plenty of them went further and eagerly embraced Trump and Trumpism, too, while actively working to insulate him from accountability for all of his degradations.
 Now a new possibility has emerged: that this election could be not just bad for Republicans, but positively cataclysmic.

 In the Senate, Republicans are working to hold on to their 53-47 advantage.
-When this election season began, only two seats looked very likely to flip, those of Democrat Doug Jones in Alabama and Republican Cory Gardner in Colorado.
+When this election season began, only two seats looked very likely to flip: those of Democrat Doug Jones in Alabama and Republican Cory Gardner in Colorado.

 But today, one seat after another has moved in the Democrats’ direction.
-Sen. Susan Collins in Maine trails in every poll, as does Sen. Thom Tillis (who has tested positive) in North Carolina and Sen. Martha McSally in Arizona, where a new poll from the New York Times and Siena College finds Trump trailing by eight points and McSally by 11 points.
+Sen. Susan Collins of Maine trails in every poll, as does Sen. Thom Tillis (who has tested positive) in North Carolina and Sen. Martha McSally in Arizona, where a new poll from the New York Times and Siena College finds Trump trailing by eight points and McSally by 11 points.

 Other races that weren’t supposed to be competitive now are.
-Sen. Joni Ernst in Iowa is now trailing; that seat was considered a longshot for Democrats just a few months ago.
+Sen. Joni Ernst of Iowa is now trailing; that seat was considered a long shot for Democrats just a few months ago.
 GOP-held seats in Montana and Georgia could easily fall.

 No incumbent exemplifies the current position of the GOP more than Sen. Lindsey O. Graham.
 Four years ago, Graham was unrestrained in his contempt for Trump, calling him “unfit” and a “race-baiting, xenophobic, religious bigot.”